kurtdonaldson/uoaproject/README.md

-# Final project &ndash; A personal blogging system &ndash;
+# Final project &ndash; A personal blogging system

-Your team should update this README to include the information required, as presented in the project handout available on Canvas.

 Introduction
   - Our webapp was designed to allow a user to view, add, edit and delete a blog post.
 There is registration and login functionality